ganeti/ganeti/doc/design-2.0.rst

 Background
 ==========

-While Ganeti 1.2 is usable, it severly limits the flexibility of the cluster administration and imposes a very rigid model.
+While Ganeti 1.2 is usable, it severely limits the flexibility of the cluster administration and imposes a very rigid model.
 It has the following main scalability issues: